oracle-livelabs/pts/ai-vector-search-fundamentals/4-approximate_search/approx_search.md

 ### About Approximate Similarity Search

 In the previous Lab, Exhaustive Search, we performed exhaustive similarity searches which examined each vector in the table.
-This can be resource intensive since examining vector distances are computationally expensive and don't scale well for very large vector datasets.
+This can be resource intensive, and therefore very time consuming, since examining vector distances are computationally expensive and don't scale well for very large vector datasets.
 This is where approximate similarity searches have an advantage.
 Creating vector indexes enables the ability to use approximate similarity search.
 Instead of checking every possible match, an approximate similarity search uses a class of algorithms referred to as _Approximate Nearest Neighbor_.
 Using vector indexes helps reduce the number of distance calculations, making searches faster and more efficient with only a slight penalty in accuracy.

 There are currently three types of vector indexes available in AI Vector Search:

 *	**In-Memory Neighbor Graph Vector Index** – Oracle AI Vector Search supports an in-memory Hierarchical Navigable Small World (HNSW) type of In-Memory Neighbor Graph vector index where vertices represent vectors and edges between vertices represent similarity.
 This is an in-memory only index.
 This type of index is typically highly efficient for both accuracy and speed.
 * **Neighbor Partition Vector Index** – Oracle AI Vector Search also supports an Inverted File Flat (IVF) partition-based index with vectors clustered into table partitions based on similarity.
-This type of index typically provides an efficient scale-out index, with fast and seamless transactional support.
+This type of index typically provides an efficient scale-out index, with fast and seamless transactional support, and is an alternative to an HNSW index when there is not enough memory to fit the whole index in-memory.
 * **Hybrid Vector Index** - There is also a Hybrid Vector Index that combines the information retrieval capabilities of Oracle Text search indexes and the semantic search capabilities of Oracle AI Vector Search vector indexes.

 In this Lab we will use HNSW indexes to enable approximate similarity search since they provide the fastest performance and our dataset will easily fit in-memory.